port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 ## Mapping projects, pipelines and jobs

-In the following example you will ingest your Gitlab projects, their pipelines and jobs runs to Port, you may use the following Port blueprint definitions and `integration configuration`:
+In the following example you will ingest your GitLab projects, their pipelines and jobs runs to Port, you may use the following Port blueprint definitions and `integration configuration`:

 <MicroserviceBlueprint/>